mhersson/dotfiles/nvim/README.md

-# 🚀 Minimal Neovim Configuration
+# 🚀 My Neovim Configuration

-A clean, modular Neovim configuration built from scratch (but very much inspired by LazyVim) with a focus on Go development and daily productivity tasks.
+My goal is a clean, modular Neovim configuration built from scratch (however it is very much inspired by LazyVim) with a focus on Go development and daily productivity tasks.

 This README also function as a to-do list for the features and tools I want to implement in my Neovim setup.